 What We Do

-Situated on 40 acres of land, Ballyntyne Learning Farm offers children a haven where they can learn, play, and explore.
+Situated on 40 acres of land, Ballyntyne Learning Farm offers children an idyllic location where they can learn, play, and explore nature.
 As a field trip destination for schools, groups, and families, children explore a variety of nature-centered subjects through hands-on projects that capture the senses along with fun and engaging demonstrations.

 Please note that Ballyntyne Learning Farm is offering mixed-age learning events for children ages 2 to third graders.
 However, we are more than happy to reserve a private learning event for your classroom or special group outside of this age range.
 We are excited to have you, your students, and your families come explore with us!

-2018 marked the end of Ballyntyne's second year and we were so honored to have welcomed close to 1,300 students, families, and special groups to the farm during the 2018 learning season.
-Looking forward to a wonderful 2019 season of learning and play!
+2019 marked the end of Ballyntyne's third year and we were so honored to have welcomed close to 1,300 students, families, and special groups to the farm during the 2019 learning season.
+Looking forward to a wonderful 2020 season of learning and play!

 WHAT PEOPLE SAY

 This is the best outdoor learning environment for littles!
 Fit it in your schedule and give it a try!

 I brought my daughter to Ballyntyne for the first time this week, and she loved it so much I immediately signed her up for more classes.
 Kiely is a sweet, fun, and creative teacher!
 She has a really great thing going on out at Ballyntyne, and my daughter is eagerly awaiting her next class at the farm